jasonlam604/StringizerLua/README.md

 Release 0.1.0

 ## Installation
-Coming soon, to be release using LuaRocks
+// Coming soon using LuaRocks

+## License
+The StringizerLua is licensed under the MIT license

 ---